 There are two popular designs of mechanisms that bring shock absorption to the M365, one by Monorim and a cheaper Chinese knockoff.
 Both attach to the front steering column and help smooth out your ride pretty well, though at the cost of significant extra weight.
+I'll admit I tested a suspension for several months before deciding it was too heavy.
+I'd rather have a lighter, more carry-able scooter than shock absorption.
+But it was a close decision.

 So rather than throwing the whole thing out, instead throw out the instruction video or whatever the seller provides.
 In my opinion the big shortcoming of the clone design is a lack of good installation instructions.
 I've gone through the trial and error for you and here's what I believe to be the missing manual.